pmyteh/RISJbot/README.md

 is well commented.
 The Scrapy docs are themselves quite good if you find yourself needing to understand what is going on behind the scenes.

+You should be aware that this was written to support the author's academic research into online news.
+It is still actively (if slowly) developed for that purpose, but it is not production-level code and comes with even fewer guarantees than most Free software.

 ## Installation